ChrisWiegman/kana/README.md

 `--xdebug` will start Xdebug on the site (see below for usage).

-`--phpmyadmin` will start an instance of [phpMyAdmin](https://www.phpmyadmin.net) to allow for easier access to the database without needing external tools.

 `--mailpit` will start an instance of [Mailpit](https://github.com/axllent/mailpit) to allow for email capture and troubleshooting.

 `--ssl` will set the site's default URLs to use SSL.